On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: Diffusivity approximation for PS and VD SBI

-Thus, this appendix introduces the estimation of effective diffusivity $\mathscr{D}_e$ and validates the requirement of equal diffusivity in PS and VD cases.
-Because the diffusion is happening on the edge of the bubble, where the mass fraction gradient is large, it is reasonable to evaluate diffusivity on the mixing indicator, scalar dissipation $\chi$.
+Thus, we further introduce effective diffusivity $\mathscr{D}_e$, which is crucial for estimating diffusivity in VD SBI with large diffusivity difference between helium and air.
+Because the diffusion is happening on the edge of the cylindrical bubble, where the scalar dissipation is large as shown in figure~\ref{fig: diffusivity contour}, it is reasonable to evaluate diffusivity via the mixing indicator, scalar dissipation $\chi$.
 Firstly, we introduce the diffusivity coefficient $\kappa(t)$ as:

-where $\mathscr{D}_m=71\times10^{-6}$ m$^2$/s is the standard diffusivity of helium in the air at the standard environment of atmosphere \citep{wasik1969measurements}.
-Figure \ref{fig: effdiff} shows the time history of $\kappa(t)$ of PS SBI and VD SBI.
-It can be found that before shock impact influence becomes small, diffusivity keeps in a high value due to the pre-shock diffusivity is larger under the smaller density environment.
-After the shock passes, the diffusivity decreases to a steady value in different shock Mach numbers in general.
-Thus, to determine a diffusivity value during the whole mixing process of SBI, which is necessary for the modelling of mixing time in (\ref{eq: t_s}), a time averaging $\kappa$ is thus defined as:
+where $\mathscr{D}_m=71\times10^{-6}$ m$^2$/s is the standard diffusivity of helium in air at standard atmospheric conditions~\citep{wasik1969measurements}.
+Figure~\ref{fig: effdiff} shows the time history of $\kappa(t)$ of PS SBI and VD SBI.
+It can be found that before the influence of shock impact becomes small, diffusivity keeps a high value due to the pre-shock diffusivity being larger in the lower density environment.
+After the shock passes, the diffusivity decreases to a steady value for different shock Mach numbers.
+The original PS SBI with lower viscosity $\mu^{ps}_\textrm{origin}$ for different Mach numbers are also compared in figure~\ref{fig: effdiff-ps}.
+Without elevated viscosity, diffusivity is much smaller than the one in VD cases.
+The viscosity elevated PS SBI obtains a similar magnitude of diffusivity with that of VD SBI, which satisfies the same controlling numbers between VD and PS cases.

+To determine a diffusivity value during the whole mixing process of SBI, which is necessary for the modelling of the mixing time in (\ref{eq: t_s}), a time averaging $\kappa$ is defined as:

-where $t_{sh}$ is the time when shock compression is finished, and the compression rate is steady in figure \ref{fig: com-PS-VD}.
+where $t_{\textrm{sh}}$ is the time when shock compression is finished, and the compression rate is steady in figure \ref{fig: com-PS-VD}.
 Effective diffusivity $\mathscr{D}_e$ is then obtained for each case in PS and VD SBI.
 Different values of $\overline{\kappa}$ in PS and VD SBI are tabulated in tables \ref{tab: tm-ps} and \ref{tab: tm-vd}, which validates the nearly equal diffusivity in the same Mach number cases for PS and VD scenarios.